team7project1/project2/README.md

 ### Part 3: (20 pts)

-* [x] Write an application named “renice” in folder “FreeNOS\bin\renice”, which should work similarly to the “renice” command on Ubuntu. (“# man renice”) This directory and code within should follow the structure of “sleep” application.
+* [x]  Download the "sc" application ("slow_calcs") and put the extracted folder in "FreeNOS\bin".
+Write an application named “renice” in folder “FreeNOS\bin\renice”, which should work similarly to the “renice” command on Ubuntu. (“# man renice”) This directory and code within should follow the structure of “ps” application.
       Example run: (after you implement the supporting functions in FreeNOS)

-      # sleep 30 &
+      # sc 360 &    #this gives your around 1 minute running time.

-      # sleep 45 &
+      # sc 300 &   #this gives your around 0.5 minute running time.

-      # ps –l #suppose the output has PID 17 for “sleep 30”
+      # ps –l #suppose the output has PID 17 for “sc 300”

       # renice –n 2 17 #tell Process 17 to be run at priority 2

-      # ps –l # make sure the priority changes for “sleep 30”
+      # ps –l # make sure the priority changes for “sc 300”

-      # # wait to see that “sleep 45” finish before “sleep 30”
+      # # wait to see that “sc 360” finish before “sc 300”

 ### Part 4: (30 pts)